 Take a look at the goals you have in mind for the year – how can they be refined to impact these three key marketing and sales areas?
 By thinking about your bottom line when setting out your goals, you ensure that you’re prioritizing initiatives that move the needle.
 But don’t forget, it’s equally as important to focus your goals on areas not directly tied to business growth, such as:

 - Improving operational efficiency

 Improvements in any of these three areas can still have a large impact on your business’ bottom line, as they will help you cut costs and increase the lifetime value of your customers.

 Scheduling Tasks and Tracking Progress

-Basing your organizational plan on major strategic goals such as marketing, sales, and project management goals can help you keep your organizing focused on practical objectives.
-Getting input from your whole team can give you more insight into what organizational goals to pursue and how to go about pursuing them.
-Setting priorities helps you focus your time and energy on organizational improvements that will truly make a practical impact on your business.
-Scheduling tasks and measuring progress will help ensure that your organizational plans get implemented.
-Following these steps will help you succeed at getting your business organized so that you can be more efficient and more profitable in the coming year.
+Basing your goals on major strategic goals such as marketing, sales, and project management goals can help you keep your organizing focused on practical objectives.
+Getting input from your whole team can give you more insight into what goals to pursue and how to go about pursuing them.
+Setting priorities helps you focus your time and energy on improvements that will truly make a practical impact on your business.
+Scheduling tasks and measuring progress will help ensure that your plans get implemented.
+Following these steps will help you succeed at meeting your small business goals so that you can be more efficient and more profitable in the coming year.